MichaelCade/argocd-kasten/readme.md

 exit
 ```

+At the first sync an empty restore point should be created.

 ## Second version

 We create a config map that contains the list of species that won't be elligible for sterilisation.
 This was decided based on the experience of this clinic, operation on this species are too expansive.
 We can see here a link between the configuration and the data.
 It's very important that configuration and data are captured together.